tualo/crossmon-collect/README.md

 Description
 ===========

-Crossmon-collect is the gatering service for crossmon-server.
+Crossmon-collect is the gattering service for crossmon-server.
 Crossmon-collect starts periodically the collecting modules and send the collected datas to the crossmon-server.